extravio/docker-ansible/docker/test/readme.md

 However, we still need to copy the files (coverage report) which we cannot do with docker-compose run -rm because the container is automatically deleted.
 (We have to use the rm flag because docker-compose kill / rm don't recognise containers started with run)

+# image consistency

+docker-compose pull will pull the latest images for services based on images.
+For services built dynamically, we would need to pull the latest image by using the --pull flag with the build command.

+If the php72-dev had been published to Docker hub, we would need to add the following to the Makefile:

+docker-compose -p $(TEST_PROJECT) -f $(TEST_COMPOSE_FILE) build --pull ss4test